 To help their customers with this shift in business model, Boxscore Fitness, a software for managing CrossFit gyms, created a feature to help closed gyms offer online programming to their members.
 This new feature release reflected the urgent needs of their customers.
 It has been very well received.
 This new feature has also increased leads by nearly 300% since its release last week.

 The goal is to retain your customers.
 If that means a 90-degree turn in your product roadmap and/or strategy, then now is the time to make it.
 Any shift in direction; however, should always be made knowing that post-pandemic, things once again will change.
 But, speed of release and solving new customer requirements should be the focus right now.

 There’s no knowing how long this crisis will last and what the world will look like once restrictions are lifted.
 We’re all operating on a day-by-day and week-by-week basis.The best way to retain your customers during this time is to make sure your entire team is properly informed and supported, so they can offer the best solutions to your customers.

 Customers that feel valued and helped during this crisis will have a lasting positive perception of your business and will remain loyal as the situation changes.
 That’s about all any business can ask for right now.

-Anita Toth is a firm believer that businesses care when customers leave them, and that most customers don’t really want to leave.
+A firm believer that businesses care when customers leave them, and that most customers don’t really want to leave.
 She believes that companies want to reduce churn but often don’t know how.
 Using her 14 years of experience as a University Research Coordinator, Anita takes scientific methods of inquiry and testing to help her B2B SaaS clients achieve the churn they want, so they keep more of the customers they worked so hard to acquire.